miguelsotelo01/miguelsotelo01/README.md

 ---

-As a frontend development enthusiast with a strong background in Fullstack programming and specializing in frontend development, I am deeply passionate about learning and applying new technologies to create innovative solutions.
+As a development enthusiast with a strong background in Fullstack programming and specializing in frontend development, I am deeply passionate about learning and applying new technologies to create innovative solutions.
 I am a communicative, collaborative and results oriented.
 In the continuous search for opportunities for professional growth.